luislobo6/chat-with-your-pdfs/README.md

 ### .gitignore file

 1. Create a file with no name, just the extension .gitignore
-2. Put inside this archive the carpet from your virtual environment and your .env file, so this can be ignored and you don't upload it to github where everyone can see your tokens
+2. Put inside this archive the folder name from your virtual environment and your .env file, so this can be ignored and you don't upload it to github where everyone can see your tokens
 3. Add other folders and files that you don't want to share with the rest of the world

 Example: